newmanno/sisana/docs/questions.md

 2. After running the generate step, a few files are automatically generated.
 Which of them might you use to determine which genes were being most highly regulated?

-3. Following the comparison of the expression of the two Luminal breast cancer groups (the default setup in the params.yml file), take a look at the output .txt file.
+3. Following the comparison of the expression of the two Luminal breast cancer groups (the default setup in the params.yml file), take a look at the output .txt file, which should be sorted based on the p-value.
 What are some of the most differentially expressed genes?

 4. Do the same comparison as before but for the indegrees this time.
 (Hint: You will need to modify something in the params.yml file for this!)